-I work as a circulation assistant at a university law library to pay the bills until I win the Powerball Lottery jackpot and become a multimillionaire traveling around the world visiting libraries and bookstores and reading all day in exotic locales.
+I work as the circulation and interlibrary loan librarian at a university law library to pay the bills until I win the Powerball Lottery jackpot and become a multimillionaire traveling around the world visiting libraries and bookstores and reading all day in exotic locales.
+Or perhaps I will finally give up on city living and buy a farm, spending my summer afternoons reading and listening to the corn grow.

 What do I like to read?
-All bookish folk know it is impossible to name just one or two favorite books.
-I will say I am an omnivorous reader and enjoy genre fiction (scifi, fantasy) and literary fiction, nonfiction (mostly history, philosophy, science, literary biography, diaries and letters, and books about books), and poetry.
-I also like to read ingredients labels, but generally don’t talk about that here.
-Favorite authors include Virginia Woolf, Margaret Atwood, Marge Piercy, and Adrienne Rich.
+While I am a vegan, when it comes to books I am an omnivorous reader.
+Science fiction, fantasy, and literary fiction, nonfiction (mostly essays, history, science, literary biography, diaries and letters, and books about books), and poetry.
+Favorite authors include Virginia Woolf, Margaret Atwood, Clarice Lispector, Rebecca Solnit, and Adrienne Rich.

-I’ve been blogging about books since Ocotber 2003.
-I had a brief brush with fame when I was listed among the Guardian Unlimited Books’ Top 10 Literary Blogs (article no longer available online) and again when mentioned by Cynthia Crossen in the Wall Street Journal.
-I do this for fun and try not to take myself too seriously (if I ever do, please, someone, let me know).
+I’ve been blogging about books since October 2003.
+I was listed among the Guardian Unlimited Books’ Top 10 Literary Blogs (article no longer available online) and mentioned by Cynthia Crossen in the Wall Street Journal.
+One of my blog posts has also made it into a writing textbook where I am now happily torturing college freshman (How Writing Works.
+Oxford University Press, 2014).
+In addition I review for Library Journal and sometimes write for Shiny New Books.
+I do this blogging thing for fun and try not to take myself too seriously (if I ever do, please, someone, let me know).

 I welcome your thoughts, comments and reading suggestions (I love book lists!).
 I encourage respectful disagreement and discussion but reserve the right to edit or delete inappropriate, rude and flame war inciting comments without notice.